Fernando Botero Zea: Botero in China

 In 2014, Botero Zea picked up the cultural and artistic legacy of his family and decided to create Botero-in-China, the company in charge of organizing the first exhibition of Master Fernando Botero in China.
 The exhibition included his father's major work and was presented in Beijing, Shanghai and Hong Kong.
 The Botero- in-China exhibitions attracted more than 1.5 million visitors.
 By 2021, the same company had organized more than 200 educational conferences in 21 different countries worldwide.

 Through the company Botero-in-China, Fernando Botero Zea has opened new frontiers for the work of his father Fernando Botero, in China as well as in other Asian countries such as Japan, Singapore, Malaysia, Thailand and the Philippines.

-In the midst of the Covid-19 pandemic, Botero Zea also began opening spaces for his father's work in the Middle East, in countries such as the United Arab Emirates, Saudi Arabia, Qatar, Jordan, Israel and Kuwait.
+In the midst of the COVID-19 pandemic, Botero Zea also began opening spaces for his father's work in the Middle East, in countries such as the United Arab Emirates, Saudi Arabia, Qatar, Jordan, Israel and Kuwait.
 He also plans to extend his father's work in the medium term to India, a promising art market in the future.

+In 2025, Botero Zea's participation in the Sotheby's “Origins” auction in Diriyah, Saudi Arabia attracted significant attention.
+Two key works were featured: the painting “Society Woman”, sold for over $1 million to a local collector, and the bronze sculpture “Man on Horse,” which failed to sell.
+The event blended high-profile art, luxury items, and sports memorabilia, with panel discussions on the Botero legacy and contemporary collecting trends, featuring Botero Zea as a panelist.

+Colombian media responded with skepticism and humor, querying the auction’s high prices, relevance in the local market, and the authenticity of the bids.
+Several reporters mocked the spectacle and scrutinized the event’s motivations.
+The controversy added to broader discussions about the ongoing structuring of the Botero estate, noting it remains under formal development, and about the blurred lines between estate management, secondary market activities, and personal investments by Botero Zea and other parties.